addania/coding/src/pages/Adding_CSS_to_React.md

 1) importing a standard CSS file for example index.css, which can reside side by side next to your main file, for example index.js.

-> On ubuntu console, create the css file
+> On Ubuntu console, create the css file
 ```
 touch index.css
 ```